daviaraujocc/rag-docs/README.md

 ### Hardware requirements

+- Minimum:
-- 4 CPU
+   - 2 CPU
-- 8 GB RAM
+   - 4 GB RAM

+- Recommended:
-- Compatible GPU with >8GB VRAM for better performance
+   - A GPU with >6GB VRAM for better performance

-### Requirements
+### Pre-requisites

+Before you begin, make sure you have:

+- Git
 - Docker

 ### Running